 Frank Sullivan established Republic Powdered Metals in 1947 for the sole purpose of manufacturing Alumanation.
 Alumanation was a proprietary specialty protective coating made from aluminum and used for roofing.
 This product is still sold by RPM today.

 Over the next few decades, Republic Powdered Metals expanded business, acquiring other companies and offering more products.

 Additional products included rust and waterproofing coatings under brand names like ValvTect, Mohawk, Chemspec, Guardian, and Day-Glo.
 Frank’s grandson took over the business in 2002 and instituted an aggressive practice of acquiring new companies.

 One of these acquired companies was Reardon, which RPM took over in 1966.
 Reardon produced a brand of products called Bondex, which included joint compounds, coatings, and cement.

-Although RPM continued to expand, it filed for bankruptcy in 2010 due to the cost of lawsuits over mesothelioma and other illnesses related to exposure to the asbestos in many Bondex products.
-RPM emerged from bankruptcy and continues to operate today.
+Although RPM continued to expand, it filed for bankruptcy in 2010.
+The company’s financial hardships were due to the cost of lawsuits over mesothelioma and other illnesses related to asbestos in Bondex products.
+RPM emerged from bankruptcy and continues operation today.